orlof/dcpu-fp32/README.md

         #define FLOAT_TYPE_NNUM   2
         #define FLOAT_TYPE_NINF   3
     [1] FLOAT_EXP
-        Exponent with 0x7fff bias (1.0 has exponent 0x7fff)
+        Exponent with 0x8000 bias (1.0 has exponent 0x8000)
+        NA if FLOAT_TYPE is not NNUM or PNUM
     [2-3] FLOAT_HIGH:FLOAT_LOW
         Normalized mantissa with msb always set
+        NA if FLOAT_TYPE is not NNUM or PNUM